suggap

 Plot

-In 1974, Theodore "Ted" Robert Bundy appears to be a typical, well-adjusted student at the Seattle University School of Law who works part-time at a local crisis center.
-Unbeknown to his family and friends, however, Ted is a sociopathic, satyrid misogynist.
-After engaging in voyeurism, petty thefts, and drug abuse, Ted builds up the courage to commit his first lust murder of one of his hotline callers.
-After this point, Bundy breaks into the homes of his young, female victims, or lures them to his car by faking disabilities or by impersonating a police officer.
-Ted then incapacitates and abducts his victims, drives them to a strategic location, and rapes and murders them.
-Achieving countrywide infamy, Ted eludes the authorities because he has extensive knowledge of law enforcement and legal tactics from school, including his ability to avoid fitting offender profiles.
+In 1974, Theodore "Ted" Robert Bundy is a student at the Seattle University School of Law who has a long-term girlfriend, Lee, and works part-time at a crisis center nearing campus.
+Unbeknown to his family and friends, however, Ted is a sadistic sociopath who engages in stalking, voyeurism, and petty theft.
+Ted builds up the courage to commit his first lust murder, killing one of his hotline callers and violating her corpse.
+He then habitually breaks into the homes of his young, female victims, or lures them to his car by faking disabilities or by impersonating a police officer.
+Ted then incapacitates and abducts his victims, drives them to a strategic location where escape is impossible, and rapes and murders them.
+Ted eludes the authorities because he has extensive knowledge of law enforcement and legal tactics from school, including his ability to avoid fitting offender profiles.
 Law enforcement authorities, however, have Ted's facial composites and have learned his nickname from witnesses.